NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Torrenting involves one data and peers all over the world to obtain and to get the end product, doesn't need.
 Send the chunks fo the files.

 ## Polling And Streaming
+A system that are ment to communicate with each other.
+Gets updated regularly to reflect these updates?
+Allow to do that.
+Great techniques.
+Here having a client and a server.
+Issue this request having every x seconds.

+Having and every interval.
+Want to have outside temperature.
+But as many can tell they have connotations.
+You want to receive message instantaneous
+You want to see this barrage.
+Polling every seconds, instantaneous, see nothing and new updates.
+Send a message, see them after 10 seconds.
+Between requests.
+Every 0.5 seconds.
+More instantaenosu.
+You do have a lot of load.